 Several opportunities for experiential education are available.
 These include PSYC 395 Independent Research; PSYC 294 Service Learning in Psychology; APPLES, performed either through the APPLES program or in conjunction with a specific psychology class; and other classes for which service learning is a central focus.
 See course listings for details.

-The David Bray Peele Award (administered in the Department of Psychology) and the Undergraduate Research Support Award (administered through the UNC Office of Undergraduate Research) are available to students who conduct research in psychology.
+The David Bray Peele Award (administered in the Department of Psychology) and several fellowships and grants administered through the UNC Office for Undergraduate Research are available to students who conduct research in psychology.
 Each year, the Dashiell-Thurstone Prize is awarded for the best undergraduate research project.
 An additional honor is election to Psi Chi, the national honor society for psychology undergraduates.
 Psychology majors who have completed at least three courses in psychology and who have a grade point average of at least 3.2 at UNC–Chapel Hill will be invited to join Psi Chi.

 Qualified students interested in doing independent research under the direction of a faculty member may enroll for independent research credit (PSYC 395).
 Students interested in this option should speak directly with psychology faculty members regarding opportunities in their laboratories.
-Research opportunities are posted at the Office of Undergraduate Research Web site and in the lobby of the Department of Psychology.
-Contact should be initiated by the student.
+Additional information is available at psychology.unc.edu/undergraduate-studies/undergraduate-research.

 Graduate School and Career Opportunities